crystallabs/crysterm/documentation/positioning.md

 All position-related functions use `get=false`.

-All these getters return values restricted by desired left/top/right/bottom values and also honor decorations (i.e. are offset from parent by the amount of parent's "i" values).
+All these getters return values that are restricted by desired left/top/right/bottom values and that also honor decorations (i.e. are offset from parent by the amount of parent's "i" values).

 ## Inner content offsets